The mutation process on the ancestral line under selection: The Model

-where the convergence is in distribution; indeed, the proof of the corresponding result for the Wright--Fisher model by \citet[Chapter 10, Theorem 2.2]{kurtz} works in exactly the same way for the Moran model.
+indeed, the proof of the corresponding result for the Wright--Fisher model by \citet[Chapter 10, Theorem 2.2]{kurtz} works in exactly the same way for the Moran model.
 We denote by $\cY_\infty$ a random variable that has the distribution $\pi$.